ar4/deepwave/docs/index.rst

 Support
 -------

-If you encounter any issues (e.g., typos, broken links, unexpected behavior), or have suggestions for improvement, please `file an issue on GitHub <https://github.com/ar4/deepwave/issues>`_ or `send me an email <mailto:alan@ausargeo.com>`_.
+If you encounter any issues (e.g., typos, broken links, unexpected behaviour, examples that don't work), or have suggestions for improvement, please `file an issue on GitHub <https://github.com/ar4/deepwave/issues>`_ or `send me an email <mailto:alan@ausargeo.com>`_.
 Your feedback is highly appreciated.

 .. toctree::
    :maxdepth: 2